Introduction

 How Salt Air Affects Hardie Siding

-Salt air can compromise Hardie siding in several ways:
+Salt air can impact Hardie siding in multiple ways:

 Strategies to Combat Dry Rot and Salt Air